-WIOA partners will work with the One Stop Operator to review and update existing policy and procedures related to ADA accommodations carried over from Mid-Maryland workforce area.
+WIOA partners will work with the One Stop Operator to review and update existing policy and procedures related to ADA accommodations carried over from Carroll County workforce area.

-CWDA policy will be in place on or before October 31, 2021.
 The OSO will work with partners to include ADA and disability training in the annual training plan.
 Guidance from DORS partners, the OSO and local disability providers will provide training assistance.